markvdesign/gardenCentre/README.md

 - server - Contains **dist** where our Angular front end builds too, **routes** which holds our API routes for the back end. **encryption.js** is where our encryption helper methods are, **waterSensor.js** is where we set up our analog moisture sensor and finally **server.js** is where we set up our node server.
 - src - Built using the Angular CLI this is a standard **ng new** Angular project build.

-# Starting the application
-1. Make sure you have Nodejs, MongoDB and the Angular CLI installed.
-2.